Santa Clara Estate

 At the mill, the fruit is pulped and fermented for 14–22 hours in tiled tanks.
 The beans are then washed to remove any remaining pulp and carefully dried on the patio and then on raised beds, with a greenhouse-style enclosed canopy, which features flexible walls that can be adjusted to optimise airflow and control temperature and humidity.
 This method of drying allows Ricardo more control, enabling him to ensure the coffee is dried slowly and evenly.

 Once dry, the coffee is rested in parchment until it is ready for export.
-It is then milled at Ricardo’s dry mill which is located on the farm.
-The management of this meticulously run mill is overseen by a talented team who carefully monitor every stage of milling to ensure high-quality expectations are met.
-Throughout the process, Ricardo also ensures that all organic by-products are recycled and reused.
+It is then milled at the estate’s dry mill where Ricardo’s talented team who carefully monitor every stage of milling to ensure high-quality expectations are met.
+All organic by-products from the dry processing are recycled and reuse.

 Ricardo also has a cupping lab on his property with a dedicated quality control team focused on analysing every single lot produced on the farm.
 Flor Ventura, a Santa Clara Scholarship Fund participant and Coffee High School graduate, heads up the lab and oversees all of the roasting and cupping.
 Each day lot is cupped and scored prior to blending and the findings are used to inform improvements in harvesting and processing.